 When it comes to branding, following a strategic process will set you up for success.
 It is the strategy of branding that makes some of the most successful companies stand out.
 And standing out is imperative now more than ever when customers are reassessing brands.
 Only those that stand out will survive, the rest will be forgotten.

 As a branding studio we would advise to utilise this time in lockdown to assess your brand’s strengths and weaknesses and adapting to the new situation.
-The brands that stand out will be the ones that take positions of leadership in a crisis.
-The way a brand behaves will win hearts and make them memorable when the storm subsides.
+The brands that stand out, win hearts and minds will be the ones that take positions of leadership in a crisis and behave in a way that best serves their audiences.
+These are the qualities that will make them memorable when the storm subsides.